alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

-Recall the 4 steps the last exercise:
+Recall the 4 steps model selection steps from the last exercise:

-1. Estimate a variety of models.
+1. Estimate a variety of candidate models
 2. Make 1-step-ahead predictions for the test period for every model
 3. Compute a performance measure e.g. the MSE for every model
 4. Select the model with the best performance

 We already completed step 1.
+Now we can use the estimated models to make predictions on the test set and compare their performance.

 `@instructions`
-- Create `predictions`, an empty list for your predictions, and `mse`, an empty vector for the MSE's.
+- Create `predictions`, an empty list for your predictions, and `mse`, an empty vector for the MSEs.

-- Compute one step ahead predictions for the whole test data and for each model.
+- Use every model in `models` to make 1-step-ahead predictions for the test data.
 Use a for loop for this.

-- In the same for loop.
-Extract the fitted values from your predictions and compute the MSE.
+- In the same for loop: Extract the fitted values from your predictions and compute the MSE.

 - Save the model with the lowest MSE as `best_model`.